This topic describes how to create a user-created Oracle data source.

 SSH

-Select this option to connect to your data source by using an SSH tunnel.
+Select this option if you want to connect to your data source through an SSH tunnel.
 If you select SSH, you must configure the following parameters:

-SSH Host: The hostname or IP address of the bastion host.
+SSH host: The hostname or IP address of the SSH server.

-SSH Username: The username for the bastion host.
+SSH username: The SSH username for the database host.

-SSH Password: The password for the SSH username.
+SSH password: The password for the SSH user.

-SSH Port: The port number for the SSH connection.
-The default value is 22.
+SSH port: The port number for the SSH connection.
+The default is 22.

 Enable file upload